 Maya Devi temple, Asoka Pillar and sacred Bodhi tree behind the pond.
 Lumbini Buddhas birthplace.

-Lumbini Buddhas birthplace, is also important for those Hindus who consider Lord Buddha one of the many manifestations of god Vishnu.
-More than a million pilgrims visit Lumbini each year, luckily it is tooo hot for them today.
+Lumbini Buddha’s birthplace, is also important for those Hindus who consider Lord Buddha one of the many manifestations of god Vishnu.
+More than a million pilgrims visit Lumbini each year, luckily it is too hot for them today.
 Only a small group of Indian pilgrims ask for pictures and the tranquil gardens are not overrun.

-Pilgrims visit the Mayadevi Temple,the Ashoka pillar, the ancient bathing pond and the Bodhi tree.
-The artistic temples are also visited.
+Pilgrims visit the Mayadevi Temple, the Ashoka pillar, the ancient bathing pond and the Bodhi tree.
+The West Monastic Zone of Lumbini has some incredible architecture displayed in the 14 monasteries and artistic temples.

 Mayadevi Temple